Nuxlar/UmbralMithrix/README.md

 **_SUBMIT ANY ISSUES FOUND WITH A LOG TO THE LINK ABOVE_**

-Major reworks to the fight, a new trophy item, and 2 new modes, Practice and Bonfire.
-When you spawn on the moon there'll be 2 shrines to activate either mode or just don't activate them if you want neither.
-You only need to interact with them once even if you're using LunarApostles.
+Major reworks to the fight, a new trophy item, and a practice mode.
+When you spawn on the moon there'll be a shrine to optionally activate the mode.
+You only need to interact with it once even if you're using LunarApostles.
 When completing the fight you'll get a trophy item to track your victories against Umbral.

 ### Practice Mode

 Practice mode just makes you respawn on death in case you want to learn/practice the fight but don't want to do a whole other run (infinite dio's).
 The trophy item won't spawn at the end of the fight.
 The mode deactivates after Mithrix dies in Phase 4.

-### Bonfire Mode

-Bonfire mode saves your drones, money, inventory, and timer when the fight starts and resets your fight on death.
-So you'll fight Umbral with the same build/allies until you defeat him.
-Made in case you want to challenge yourself to defeat Umbral but don't want to start a new run.
-If you die before starting the fight your run ends.
-The mode deactivates after Mithrix dies in Phase 4.
-For Multiplayer the reset occurs when all players are dead.

 ### Config Info